joyjoie/Logic-Enhanced-BERT-for-QA-Tasks/README.md

   - A multi-head attention layer is introduced to enable the question to cross-reference the context.
 This mechanism allows the model to selectively focus on parts of the context that are most relevant to the question.
   - The output of the attention mechanism is combined with the context, producing a fused representation that includes both question and context-specific information.
 This is then used to predict the answer.
 - Predict the start and end positions of the answer in the context.
+  - After the fusion of the question and context (via the cross-attention mechanism), a Question Answering head (linear layer) is applied to predict the span of the answer.
+The output of this layer consists of two logits: one for the start position and one for the end position.
+  - During training, the model computes the loss by comparing the predicted start and end positions with the actual positions of the answer in the context.
+This helps the model adjust its weights to improve its performance over time.

 ## Implementation
 ### Model Architecture